The Canon EOS 650 was the first camera released that used the Canon EF mount.

 Price & Where to Buy

-A Canon EOS 650 camera body can usually be found on eBay for less than $40.
+A Canon EOS 650 camera body can usually be found on eBay for low prices.
 If a lens or lenses are included with the body, you'll have to pay more based on their value.

 I pulled prices from the closest catalog/magazine I have to the release of the EOS 650.
 According to the Competitive Camera Corp Catalogue No. 33, 1998, the original price of the EOS 650 was: